LiangjunFeng/Machine-Learning/README.md

 It's a `Decision Tree` algorithm's file,and actually, I am not so satisfied with the code

-It's not easy to give the visualable result of the algorithm,if you could help me with the
+It's not easy to give the visuable result of the algorithm,if you could help me with the

 code and visualable ,it's thankful